Power of the Word IV

 So that the fragrance may spread, throughout humanity and the universe, like a stream of wisdom and love.

 In Sufism, a lively and dynamic dialogue exists between the complementary.
-This dialogue is explored here through containers – a jar, some cups, a box – whose contents achieve their highest value when they are gifted.
+This dialogue is explored in this exhibition through containers – a jar, some cups, a box – whose contents achieve their highest value when they are gifted.
 Sufis are vehicles of gift-giving through their openness to share spiritual and beneficial wisdom.

 A game of complementary elements inspires the work of Portuguese artist Sara Domingos (1973-), Giving water yields the best reward.
 Water stands out here as a primordial element of life and of sharing.

-In the mirror box below, women and men entertain themselves with cups and music.
+In the mirror box displayed in one of the images below, women and men entertain themselves with cups and music.
 The feminine plays an essential role in Sufism.
 Rābiʿa (c.
 718-801), the celebrated Arab female Sufi master, wanted to ‘pour water on hell’, so people would not worship God out of fear of punishment, but out of desire for His Beauty.

-Another synthesis is found in Jāmī’s Spring Garden: the image on the left evokes both the communal dimension of Sufism and the individual aspiration to ascesis.
-The central figure rises from the ground to the sky, like a cypress, a Sufi image of the complete human being (insān al-kāmil), who connects heaven and earth.
+Another synthesis is found in a copy of Jāmī’s Spring Garden: some of its images evoke both the communal dimension of Sufism and the individual aspiration to ascesis.
+One of the human figures rises from the ground to the sky, like a cypress, a Sufi image of the complete human being (insān al-kāmil), who connects heaven and earth (see images below).

 Power of the Word is a participatory curatorial project that invites participants to investigate the Middle Eastern collection, together with the curatorial and mediation teams of the Museum and invited researchers.